As everyday prices rise, we're here to deliver care at no added cost.*

 Never underestimate the importance of ear care.
 Your hearing might depend on it.

-You might also want to try acupressure for blocked ear symptoms.
-Acupressure involves putting pressure on specific points on your body to help relieve symptoms of pain or discomfort.
-If you are also dealing with ear ringing or suspect you have a TMJ disorder, you might also benefit from some of these exercises for tinnitus relief.
+If you suffer from anxiety-induced ear pressure, you might want to try acupressure for blocked ear symptoms.
+Acupressure involves putting targeted pressure on specific points on your body to help relieve symptoms of pain or discomfort.

-Another treatment option is vertigo medication or medication for ear congestion.
-These might include types of anti-nausea medication, such as meclizine, to help with dizziness, or congestion medication, such as pseudoephedrine, to help relieve sinus pressure or plugged ears.
-Medication for anxiety might also be beneficial in helping you manage your stress levels.
-Be sure to talk to your doctor to explore what options are best for you.
+You can also talk to a physician about vertigo medication or medication for ear congestion.
+These might include types of over-the-counter anti-nausea medication like meclizine to help with dizziness, or congestion medication like pseudoephedrine to help relieve sinus pressure or plugged ears.
+Depending on your condition, your physician might also consider prescription medications.
+That could include medication for anxiety, which could be beneficial in helping you manage your stress levels.

 girl with tablet